Frequency conditions for the global stability of nonlinear delay equations with several equilibria: Computation of frequency inequalities

-A nature of this conjecture is revealed in its stronger form, which asks to establish that $\phi^{0}$ is the most unstable point of $\mathcal{A}$ or, in rigorous terms, that the local Lyapunov dimension at $\phi^{0}$ equals to the Lyapunov dimension of entire $\mathcal{A}$.
-Such statements are known as the Eden conjecture (see \cite{AnikKuzReit2023}).
+The essence of this conjecture is revealed in its stronger form, which requires proving that $\phi^{0}$ is the most unstable point of $\mathcal{A}$ or, in rigorous terms, that the local Lyapunov dimension at $\phi^{0}$ equals to the Lyapunov dimension of $\mathcal{A}$.
+Such statements are known as the Eden conjecture, see \cite{Anikushin2023LyapExp, KuzReit2020}.

-As to the developed machinery, here \eqref{EQ: SSmodelDimensionStabilityRegion} determines the maximal region of possible applications.
-Indeed, since we study the uniform exponential stability of $2$-fold compounds of the linearization cocycles over $(\mathcal{A},\varphi)$, under the corresponding conditions all the equilibria must have $\operatorname{Re}\lambda_{1} + \operatorname{Re}\lambda_{2} < 0$ for their characteristic roots $\lambda_{1},\lambda_{2},\ldots$ arranged by nonincreasing of real parts and according to their multiplicity.
+As to the developed apparatus, here \eqref{EQ: SSmodelDimensionStabilityRegion} determines the maximal region of possible applications, since this inequality is always satisfied under \eqref{EQ: LyapExpContrCond}.

 A partial answer to the conjecture is given in \cite{Anikushin2022Semigroups} under the additional restriction $2\alpha \tau < 1$.
-Such a restriction is concerned with the construction of more delicate invariant regions to localize the global attractor $\mathcal{A}$ since the estimate $R = \sqrt{1+\alpha}$ is very rough and makes things worse due to the fast growth of the derivative of $x^{3}$ for $|x|> 1$.
-In \cite{Anikushin2022Semigroups}, it is also used a comparison principle with stationary systems based on the monotonicity property of compound cocycles corresponding to monotone feedback systems explored by J.~Mallet-Paret and R.D.~Nussbaum \cite{MalletParretNussbaum2013}, the already mentioned Poincar\'{e}-Bendixson trichotomy and the Ergodic Variational Principle for subadditive families (see \cite{AnikKuzReit2023, Anikushin2023LyapExp}).
+Such a restriction is concerned with the construction of more delicate invariant regions to localize the global attractor $\mathcal{A}$, see Lemma \ref{LEM: SSmodelRadiusEstimateWithRestr}.
+In \cite{Anikushin2022Semigroups}, a comparison principle with stationary systems is also used.
+It is based on the monotonicity property of compound cocycles corresponding to monotone feedback systems explored by Mallet-Paret and Nussbaum in \cite{MalletParretNussbaum2013}, the already mentioned Poincar\'{e}--Bendixson trichotomy, and the ergodic variational principle for subadditive families, see \cite{Anikushin2023LyapExp}.
 However, not all the restricted region $2 \alpha \tau < 1$, which lies strictly within \eqref{EQ: SSmodelDimensionStabilityRegion} for $\alpha \geq 0.23$, is covered by such an approach.
-Although its part corresponding to $\alpha \in [0.75,1)$ seems to be identical, the part corresponding $\alpha \in [0.5, 0.75]$ significantly differs from it (see the orange region in Fig. 1 therein).
+Although its part corresponding to $\alpha \in [0.75,1)$ seems to be identical, the part corresponding to $\alpha \in [0.5, 0.75]$ is significantly different, see \cite[Figure 1]{Anikushin2022Semigroups}.